 The Metals Mining and Milling Operations Act (chapter 78.56 RCW), passed in 1994, established a regulatory scheme that is specific to metal mining.
 Mines included under the Metals Mining and Milling Operations Act are defined as operations mining base or precious metals and processing the ore by treatment or concentration in a milling facility.

 Milling is defined as the process of grinding or crushing ore and extracting base or precious metals by chemical solution, electrowinning, or flotation processes.
 The Act includes new or expanding mines and mills, but excludes existing mines and mills.

 There are several ways to get more information about metallic minerals in Washington.
 A GIS-based data compilation of metallic minerals is available through direct download, or can be viewed through the Washington Interactive Geologic Map.
-One of the main functions of the Division in the early half of the 20th century was to inventory Washington mineral resources and report production.
+One of the main functions of the Survey in the early half of the 20th century was to inventory Washington mineral resources and report production.
 Because of this, we have published a lot of information about minerals over the years.
 Our Publications and Maps page provides several options for locating mineral-related information.

 Geologists use the term 'Industrial Minerals' to describe nonmetallic minerals that have economic or industrial uses.
 Their characteristics and means of formation are highly variable.
 Historically industrial minerals have been mined statewide; however, most of the production has been on the east side of the state.

 Scatter Creek Silica Quarry in King County.